-After Iowa Debacle, Left's Tech Experts Say Dems Need A Strategic Shakeup
+After Iowa Debacle, Tech Experts Who Aid Progressives Call For A Strategic Shake-Up

 What more money often buys is more staff — but adding engineers to a tech project only a few months before launch actually can hinder the team's speed and efficiency, Lewis says.

 Recurring donations can smooth out spiky funding.
-But when it comes to structural change, Lewis has one big request: open source software, frameworks, and collaboration spaces.
+But when it comes to structural change, Lewis has one big request: open-source software, frameworks and collaboration spaces.

-Open source software means anyone can access and build on the code.
-The most common place for developers to share their code and collaborate is the online platform Github.
+Open-source software means anyone can access and build on the code.
+The most common place for developers to share their code and collaborate is the online platform GitHub.

 If political tech developers did make more software open source, Lewis says they might be able to break free from election-driven peaks and valleys — and sustain applications long enough to make them relevant for more than one campaign cycle.